ojitha/ojitha.github.io/_posts/2025-07-25-Scala-basics.md

+Please take a look at the last line in the above code.
+You can avoid method name because it is `apply(...)`.

 You can define an `apply` method that takes two parameters in a class or object.
 This allows you to use the instance as if it were a function with two arguments.

 ```scala